-- (Macs and PCs) For this, or any other package to work, you must activate it by either using the Package Manager or the "library" command: - type library(psych) - If loading the psych package works, function such as "describe" and "pairs.panels" should work (or at least give an error message that is NOT "could not find function"). - entering ?psych will give a list of the functions available in the psych package.
+- (Macs and PCs) For this, or any other package to work, you must activate it by either using the Package Manager or the "library" command: - type library(psych) - sessionInfo to make sure you have the most recent version of psych. - install.packages("psych", repos="https://personality-project.org/r", type="source") to get the latest version. - If loading the psych package works, function such as describe and pairs.panels should work (or at least give an error message that is NOT "could not find function"). - entering ?psych will give a list of the functions available in the psych package.